root-project/web/manual/graphics/index.md

    on the image to interact with the object)."
 %}

+#### Using the context menu for manipulating objects

+Right-click on the function to display the context menu.

+{% include figure_image
+   img="contect-menu.png"
+   caption="Context menu for manipulating objects."
+%}

+Here you can change many properties of the object.
+For example you can change the range by clicking `SetRange`.

+{% include figure_image
+   img="set-range.png"
+   caption="SetRange dialog window."
+%}

+Select a range, for example 5, 25.

+{% include figure_image
+   img="new-range.png"
+   caption="Range 5, 25 for sin(x)."
+%}

 #### Using the Graphics Editor for objects

 You can edit an existing object in a canvas by right-clicking the object or by using the Graphics Editor.